0w0i0n0g0/crvt-archive/README.md

 ## Description

-CRVT archive is a blogger website developed to practice HTML, CSS, and JS.
+CRVT archive is a blogger website that I made while practicing HTML, CSS, and JS.

 <br>
 <br>